 - Get your employees to share your content marketing efforts on their social media profiles.

-You’ll also need to decide what platforms you’re going to share your articles to – Facebook, Twitter, Instagram, LinkedIn, or all four?
+You’ll also need to decide what platforms you’re going to share your articles on – Facebook, Twitter, Instagram, LinkedIn, all of the above?
 Each post will have to be optimised for each social media channel, and not sent all at the same time – stagger your sharing so posts go out on different days on different platforms.
-For example, Twitter allows less characters than the rest of the platforms, so the post will have to be cut down with hashtags added in where appropriate.
-Whereas, on Facebook hashtags aren’t really the norm, but the content copy can be longer and allow you to fit in your relevant long-tail keywords.
-On Instagram, URLs do not work in the captions, so you’ll have to chop and change the link in your bio depending on what blog article you wish to share.
+For example, Twitter allows fewer characters (280) than the rest of the platforms, so the post will have to be cut down with hashtags added in where appropriate.
+Whereas on Facebook, hashtags aren’t as much of a focus, but the content copy can be longer and allow you to fit in your relevant long-tail keywords.
+On Instagram, URLs do not work in captions, so you’ll have to direct users to your bio link; consider utilising a “link in bio” multi-link tool such as Linktree or Lnk.Bio.

-You may also be writing for different audiences, so make sure the right content gets posted to the platform with the right audience.
-For example, B2B articles will be far more beneficial to you if shared on LinkedIn.
+You may also be writing for slightly different audiences between platforms, so make sure the right content gets posted to the right platforms.
+For example, B2B articles will be far more beneficial when shared on LinkedIn.
 Ultimately, though, it depends on your specific market.

 The Content Marketing Matrix

-According to Digital Marketing Magazine, a Content Marketing Matrix is ‘a framework from which a content marketer can consider and plan how best to be there for their target audience with the right content at the right time and in the right place.’
+According to Digital Marketing Magazine, a Content Marketing Matrix is “a framework from which a content marketer can consider and plan how best to be there for their target audience with the right content at the right time and in the right place.”
 It’s a content mapping tool, that lets you think about what to create for a future content marketing strategy.
-This makes it your best friend while you’re creating a content strategy.
+It’s your guide as you create a content strategy.

 The Purposes of Content Marketing

 Like every branch of digital marketing, content marketing has its purposes; it gives you something to aim for as a brand.
-Content marketing should do at least one of these four things:
+Your content marketing efforts should contain content with a variety of purposes, such as:

-Inspire: Inspiring content tugs on the emotional heart strings and works better when used later on in the buying process.
-This type of content has to be relatable and make the potential customer feel something.
+- To inspire: Inspiring content tugs on the emotional heartstrings and leads to more conversions when used later in the buying process.
+This type of content must be relatable and make the reader feel something.

-Educate: Educational content helps your customers learn something new either about a relatable topic or your own products and services.
-This type of content helps establish your business as a thought leader and centres you as a trusting source.
+- To educate: Educational content helps your customers learn something new either about an industry topic or your products and services.
+This type of content helps establish your business as a thought leader and centres you as a trusted source.
 They require a lot of research and detail to provide educational value.

-Convince: Convincing content works in the last stage of the buyer’s journey.
+- To convince: Convincing content works in the last stage of the buyer’s journey, the decision stage.
 It’s important to know what your audience wants at this point and create content that’s accessible and influential.

 You can then incorporate these purposes into your content marketing matrix.